zurgl/rs-dom-template/README.md

 pnpm dist
 ```

-Then serve content in `./dist` with an http server
+Then serve the content in `./dist` with a http server